Ashley Beck

 Ashley Beck is a Wales international rugby union player.
 Beck currently played for Merthyr RFC, and has previously played for Worcester Warriors and the Ospreys.
 He has represented Wales and Wales U20.
+He is the current attack coach of Premiership Women's Rugby side Worcester Warriors Women.

 Club career

 Beck progressed through the Ospreys academy teams, making his debut for Aberavon RFC in the Welsh Premiership at age 17 in October 2007, scoring a try on that debut.
 He played 63 times for Aberavon before establishing himself in the Ospreys senior squad.

-In early 2014, Beck signed a two year extension to his Ospreys contract.
+In early 2014, Beck signed a two-year extension to his Ospreys contract.
 Beck suffered an ACL rupture in the opening round of the 2015–16 Pro12, forcing him to miss most of the season.
 Beck extended his contract again in 2016, taking him to the end of the 2017–18 season.
 A pre-season shoulder injury forced Beck into a significant layoff in 2017.

 On 13 February 2018, Beck departed the Ospreys to join English club Worcester Warriors in the Aviva Premiership ahead of the 2018–19 season.
 Beck broke his leg in October 2018, and missed the remainder of the season.
 He extended his contract with Worcester in early 2022.

 On 5 October 2022 all Worcester players had their contacts terminated due to the liquidation of the company to which they were contracted.

 Beck signed with Merthyr RFC following his departure from Worcester.

 Ahead of the 2022–23 Champions Cup, Beck was registered with Cardiff Rugby.